react-boilerplate/react-boilerplate/docs/css/README.md

 This boilerplate uses [`styled-components`](https://github.com/styled-components/styled-components) :nail_care:
-for styling react components. `styled-components` allows you to write actual CSS inside your JavaScript, enabling you to use the [full power of CSS](https://github.com/styled-components/styled-components/blob/master/docs/css-we-support.md) :muscle: without the mapping between styles and components.
+for styling react components. `styled-components` allows you to write actual CSS inside your JavaScript, enabling you to use the [full power of CSS](https://github.com/styled-components/styled-components/blob/master/docs/css-we-support.md) :muscle: without mapping between styles and components.
 There are many ways to style react applications, but many find `styled-components` to be a more natural approach to styling components.
 Watch this video for a comparison and to see how it enforces best practices!